pkiourti/patient_monitor/README.md

 $ sudo apt-get update
 $ sudo apt-get install -y mongodb-org
 ```
-**NOTE**: MongoDB files are not uploaded in the repository because there are large binary files.
+**NOTE**: MongoDB files are not uploaded in the repository because they are large binary files.
 So, I only replaced the users module to use MongoDB (even though it would be similar for patients, user_roles, messages, sessions, devices, device_assignments, device_measurements, device_types, etc.) adn removes one test from patients and the users api tests since mongodb is not running in the github workflow.

 ### Install Expo and dependencies for React Native on Ubuntu
 ```